 A financial investment is an asset that you put money into with the hope that it will grow or appreciate into a larger sum of money.
 The idea is that you can later sell it at a higher price or earn money on it while you own it.

-Last week is a perfect example.
-The daily and Sunday papers filled to the brim with political scandals in South Africa, the USA and elsewhere, economic problems here and abroad and anything in between.
+In South Africa, the daily and Sunday newspapers are filled to the brim with political scandals in South Africa, economic problems and everything in between.

 It is true that many investors, especially those who have retired or are retiring soon, watch the news with trepidation.
 Every new scandal seems to move the markets, which is already showing signs of a general slowdown in the current economic climate.

-  And one cannot argue that the negative news and depressed economy is influencing your retirement portfolio.
-Over the last 12 months for instance, the overall JSE has declined by 7% and from week to week many indicators swing wildly from positive to negative growth.
+One cannot argue that the negative news and depressed economy is influencing your investment portfolio.
+Over any 12 month period for instance, the overall JSE can increase or declined significantly and from week to week many indicators swing wildly from positive to negative and vice versa.

-  Apart from incurring costs by hurriedly extracting or moving his or her investments, this investor often loses out on the initial growth spurt thereafter, when the market recovers from the short term movement.
+Apart from incurring costs by hurriedly extracting or moving his or her investments, this investor often loses out on the initial growth thereafter, when the market recovers from the short-term movement.

-  A good investment plan, with well-defined end-goals and clear investment parameters will almost always outperform those investments that try to time the market or that reacts to every bit of bad news.
+A good investment plan, with well-defined goals and clear investment parameters will almost always outperform those investments of investors that try to time the market or that react to every bit of bad news.

 Apart from giving consistent long-term growth, a solid investment plan saves you the stress of worrying about every move in the market.

-  In difficult markets such as these, it is prudent to invest as much as possible in more stable and better performing off shore investments.
-The South African government, through Regulation 28, restricts this investment to 25% of a portfolio and we usually advise that you make maximum use of that.
+It is prudent to invest as much as possible in more stable and better performing offshore investments.
+The South African government, through Regulation 28, restricts this investment to 30% of a retirement portfolio and we usually advise that you make maximum use of that.

-  One should also keep in mind that most of the Top 40 listed companies on the JSE make the bulk of their income abroad, so simply investing in these shares can give you indirect exposure to off shore markets.
+One should also keep in mind that most of the Top 40 listed companies on the JSE earn most of their income abroad, so simply investing in these shares can give you indirect exposure to off shore markets.